UHarishinkx/bpmn-assignment/README.md

    - **Approved** → **Task** "Update Employee Leave Balance" → **Task** "Send Approval Notification" → **End Event** "Leave Approved".
    - **Rejected** → **Task** "Send Rejection Notification" → **End Event** "Leave Rejected".

-### Why it's modeled this way
-There are two decision points (balance check, manager decision), each represented by an **Exclusive Gateway** since only one outgoing path can be taken.
-The process has three distinct terminations (approved, rejected, insufficient balance), so it uses **three separate End Events** rather than merging outcomes — this keeps each end state clearly traceable, which is good BPMN practice when outcomes are semantically different.

----

 ## Scenario 2: Online Purchase Order Processing
 ![Scenario 2 - Online Purchase](images/purchase-order.png)